 Should I run both models on every page?

 Running both models on every page doubles your compute cost and latency.
-A better approach is to classify pages first and route to the stronger model for that archetype.
-The exception is high-value documents where you want consensus — running both and comparing output can catch errors that either model alone would miss.
+A better approach is to classify pages first and route to the stronger model for that page type.
+The exception is high-value documents where you want consensus - running both and comparing output can catch errors that either model alone would miss.